Doctors’ Strike/Exodus: CSOs condemn poor doctors’ welfare, harsh working conditions

-It will also be recalled as reported that over 500 Nigerian doctors turned up for a recruitment exercise the Saudi Health Ministry organised in Abuja, whose specialities are in anaesthesia, ICU, pediatric surgery, family medicine, obstetrics and gynaecology, ENT, emergency medicine, internal medicine, orthopaedic surgery, radiology, and haematology as they seek to leave Nigeria for greener pastures abroad, especially to Saudi Arabia, one of the world’s richest and largest crude oil-producing countries.
+It will also be recalled as reported that over 500 Nigerian doctors turned up for a recruitment exercise the Saudi Health Ministry organised in Abuja, whose specialties are in anesthesia, ICU, pediatric surgery, family medicine, obstetrics and gynecology, ENT, emergency medicine, internal medicine, orthopedic surgery, radiology, and hematology as they seek to leave Nigeria for greener pastures abroad, especially to Saudi Arabia, one of the world’s richest and largest crude oil producing countries.

 The Country Director, ActionAid Nigeria, AAN, Ene Obi, said, “On more doctors going to Saudi Arabia, it is very obvious that we have fewer doctors than the proportion we currently have, and it is important for the Nigerian government to address the issues the doctors have raised.